ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p16-t2-async-await-is-generators-and-promises.md

 }
 ```

 Notice how this generator function resembles our async function!
+If you change yield` for `await` is the same code!

 ## A Function Controlling the Execution of the Generator